test-objects/test-objects-for-scala/README.md

 supporting auto-completion.

 ## Basic
 If the basic test object API supports all the test objects you need, all you need to do is directly reference `ATest()`.
-As follows:

 ```SCALA
 import org.testobjects.ATest